pokt-network/pocket/README.md

 ## License

-This project is licensed under the MIT License; see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License; see the [LICENSE](LICENSE) file for details.